awsdocs/amazon-s3-user-guide/doc_source/configure-inventory.md

 For more information, see [Amazon S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) in the *Amazon Simple Storage Service Developer Guide*\.

-## Grant Amazon S3 Permission to Encrypt Using Your AWS KMS Key<a name="configure-inventory-kms-key-policy"></a>
+## Grant Amazon S3 Permission to Encrypt Using Your AWS KMS CMK<a name="configure-inventory-kms-key-policy"></a>

-You must grant Amazon S3 permission to encrypt using your AWS KMS key with a key policy\.
-The following procedure describes how to use the AWS Identity and Access Management \(IAM\) console to modify the key policy for the AWS KMS customer master key \(CMK\) that is being used to encrypt the inventory file\.
+You must grant Amazon S3 permission to encrypt using your AWS KMS CMK with a key policy\.
+The following procedure describes how to use the AWS Identity and Access Management \(IAM\) console to modify the key policy for the AWS KMS CMK that is being used to encrypt the inventory file\.

-**To grant permissions to encrypt using your AWS KMS key**
+**To grant permissions to encrypt using your AWS KMS CMK**

 1. Sign in to the AWS Management Console using the AWS account that owns the AWS KMS CMK\.
 Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.